DauMoe/note/interview_question.md

 - How to implement the memoization function in Javascript (conceptually)?
 How do you hash dependencies?
 - How to store the scroll index when the user is scroll the page?
+   - Can save the index to storage because it's not sensitive data

 - Browser Engine
 - Why re-rendering or changing website on the browser is costly? or  How the browser behave when he has a change to the DOM what is the flow?
 - why the css transform is way better than margin left-right?
 (Refer: https://stackoverflow.com/questions/7108941/css-transform-vs-position)
 - Vector / Frame - reduce lagginess or lightweight - animation engine - image with transparency etc so need to get rid of it to lighten it etc… otherwise in frame, there is lagged animation
 - CSS object model?
 - why we should not use the important in CSS?
+   - If all styles use `!important`, nothing is important
+   - Un-expect behavior because nothing can higher priority than `!important`

 - How to measure the browser web performance? what are the solution to improve it?
 - Have you use the srcset of an image?